Petra Collins

-Petra Collins (born December 21, 1992) is a Canadian artist, director of photography, fashion model and actress who rose to prominence in the early 2010s.
-Her photography is characterized by a feminine, dreamlike feel, informed in part by a female gaze approach.
-She was a resident photographer for Rookie magazine and a casting agent for Richard Kern.
-She has also directed a number of short films, including music videos for Carly Rae Jepsen, Lil Yachty, Selena Gomez, Cardi B, and Olivia Rodrigo.
-She directed the music video for Rodrigo's song "Good 4 U", which as of June 2025 has amassed over 500 million views on YouTube.
+Petra Collins (born December 21, 1992) is a Canadian and Hungarian filmmaker, photographer, artist, and model, who rose to prominence in the early 2010s.
+She is best known for her signature photography that is characterized by a distinctively feminine, dreamlike aesthetic, informed by a modern female gaze.
+After gaining attention on Tumblr, Collins was discovered by Tavi Gevinson and became a resident photographer for Rookie magazine in 2011.
+Since then, she has expanded her career into directing high-profile short films and music videos for artists like Carly Rae Jepsen, Lil Yachty, Selena Gomez, Cardi B, and Olivia Rodrigo.

+She has been labeled an "it girl" by photographer and mentor Ryan McGinley and by Vanity Fair and The New Yorker magazines.
 In 2016, Collins was chosen as a face of Gucci.
-She has been labeled an "it girl" by photographer and mentor Ryan McGinley and by Vanity Fair and The New Yorker magazines.

 Early life and education

-Collins was raised in Toronto, where she attended Rosedale Heights School of the Arts.
+Petra Collins was born in Toronto, the eldest child of a Hungarian mother and a Canadian father.
+In Toronto, she attended Rosedale Heights School of the Arts.
 It was at Rosedale at the age of 15, Collins began practicing the art of photography.
 Collins attended Ontario College of Art and Design for two years to study artistic criticism and curatorial practice.

 In a Fashionista feature, Collins revealed that she had a hard senior year in high school, having difficulties at home lead her to routinely skip school and ultimately failing her senior year.
 She turned it around however, by moving to a different method of learning which pointed her in the direction that would bring her career to fruition.
 After entering an alternative school, she was able to connect with an arts teacher that allowed her to find the creative guidance and freedom that she needed to begin publishing work, which she did shortly thereafter.

 Early career

 Collins began taking pictures in high school.
 She met Richard Kern while assisting him on a shoot, and he became her mentor.
 Simultaneously, Collins became a frequent subject of the photographer Ryan McGinley, and would go on to become one of his proteges.
+Her work started gaining recognition online, in the early 2010s, through her collaborations with Tavi Gevinson and Rookie magazine.
 Collins began venturing into the art world, appearing in shows that featured her own work, and curating shows featuring her art collective, The Ardorous.
 Coinciding with the time of Collins's rising success in the art world, her Instagram account was removed from the platform after the artist posted a photo of herself unwaxed in a bikini.
 Following the removal of her account, Collins wrote an essay for Oyster Magazine, later republished in The Huffington Post, speaking out against the misogyny which informs media depictions of women's bodies.
 In 2014, Collins' first solo exhibition, "Discharge", a photo series spanning between 2008 and 2014, from ages 15–21, was hosted at the Capricious 88 Gallery in New York.
 Collins went on to publish the photo series as a book with Capricious Publishing in 2014.